RobertsLab/resources/docs/Environment-and-Expectations.md

 My mentoring approach will be somewhat specific per person, however generally I view my role as providing you the resources to succeed in **your** educational experience.
 There will be regular lab meetings where we primarily address any challenges members might be having while reaching their goals.
 Goals are important and I will working with you in developing long-term goals, however you will need to develop monthly goals.
 You might not always achieve them, but this helps you stay focused.
 Beyond lab meetings we have established a [number means of communication](https://github.com/RobertsLab/resources/wiki/Lab-Communication).

 Utmostly important as you get into research, is to communicate issues and challenges.
-I will work with you to address, though often we might find that the most effective solutions are resources outside of the lab.
+I will work with you to address these, though often we might find that the most effective solutions are resources outside of the lab.

 I will provide honest feedback in an effort to push you to be your best.
 This will include pushing you to consistently be stepping back to re-evaluate your work in a larger context, and consider areas of improvement.